Device-independent verification of Einstein-Podolsky-Rosen steering: How can we verify EPR- steering measurement device-independently?

+as in the main text, \xinhui{with $ A_j\equiv \sum_a a_jE_{a|j}$} .
 It was shown in~\cite{Kocsis2015,Guo2018} that each QRS witness can be constructed from a standard steering inequality as per Eq.~(\ref{steerineq}), implying that all steerable states can be witnessed in an MDI manner.

-For the class of Werner states given in Eq.~(\ref{Werner}), when Bob is randomly input to
+For the class of Werner states given in Eq.~(\ref{ApWerner}), when Bob is randomly input to

 with $g_{b, j}=b=\pm 1$ and performs a partial BSM, it is easy to derive that $W_{\rm QRS}(\rho)=(3v-\rt{3})/2$.